mohammadolama/Github-Stats/README.md

 http://localhost:8080/repos/{REPO_NAME}
 ```

-for example, to have a look at Kaggle repositories, paste the following url in your browser's searchbar :
+For example, to have a look at Kaggle repositories, paste the following URL in your browser's search bar:

 ```
 http://localhost:8080/repos/kaggle